uicuxd/phonescape/pure-css/README.md

 </p>

 The first strange thing you will see is the absence of `JS` for handling active-page.
 JavaScript can use a simple loop over each page and toggle active/inactive page.
-The same effect has been done using the `CSS` input element and UI-state Pseudo-class.
+The same effect has been done using the `CSS` input element and UI-state pseudo-class.

 ```HTML
 <!-- app-01 == home == icons -->